Environment: United States

-Generation, treatment, storage, disposal and management of hazardous wastes are regulated under the cradle-to-grave permit and regulatory management program under Subtitle C of the RCRA.
+Generation, treatment, storage, disposal and management of hazardous wastes are regulated under the cradle-to-grave permit and regulatory management program under RCRA.
 Transport and handling of hazardous materials are regulated by the Department of Transportation under the HMTA.
-EPA requires facilities that produce, handle, process, distribute or store extremely hazardous substances to develop and implement a risk management plan.
-OSHA sets general industry standards to protect worker safety, as well as establishing specific standards for the construction, maritime and agriculture industries, designed to reduce on-the-job injuries and to limit workers’ risks of developing occupational diseases.
+OSHA sets general industry standards that cover a wide range of activities, as well as specific standards for the construction, maritime and agriculture industries, designed to reduce on-the-job injuries and to limit workers’ risks of developing occupational diseases.
 Workplace hazards are subject to extensive and specific regulations, including standards for process safety management of highly hazardous chemicals and employee exposure to various air contaminants, asbestos and other substances.
 There are licensing, training and certification requirements for certain OSHA-regulated activities.
 Also included among the OSHA standards are requirements that employers provide personal protective equipment and grant employees access to their medical records.

 Regulation of Hazardous Products and Substances

-Under the general duty clause of OSHA 1970, each employer is required to provide employees a place of employment free from recognized hazards.
-The OSHA has promulgated numerous specific standards for industrial processes, establishing specific workplace practices as well as imposing training requirements.
-For instance, the OSHA’s process safety management standard addresses hazards from the use of highly hazardous chemicals, and its hazardous waste operations and emergency response standard requires training and control measures for clean-up operations.
+Under the general duty clause of the Occupational Safety and Health Act of 1970, each employer is required to provide employees a place of employment free from recognized hazards.
+OSHA has promulgated numerous specific standards for industrial processes, establishing specific workplace practices as well as imposing training requirements.
+For instance, OSHA’s process safety management standard addresses hazards from the use of highly hazardous chemicals, and its hazardous waste operations and emergency response standard requires training and control measures for clean-up operations.

-The EPCRA imposes requirements on facilities to report chemical storage and release information and also requires state and local governments to undertake emergency planning activities.
-In addition, under the CAA, facilities that produce, handle, process, distribute or store certain chemicals must prepare and submit to EPA a risk management plan.
+EPCRA imposes requirements on facilities to report chemical storage and release information and also requires state and local governments to undertake emergency planning activities.
+In addition, under the CAA, facilities that produce, handle, process, distribute or store certain chemicals must prepare and submit to EPA a Risk Management Plan.
 Certain facilities are also required to prepare, develop and implement oil spill prevention, control and countermeasure plans.

 Environmental Aspects in Transactions and Public Procurement